By Kelly Waldron, Ph.D., ValSource, Inc.

 When patients take a medicine, they exercise their trust in the pharmaceutical industry.
 They trust that the product is as it is labeled and that no external circumstance might put them at risk beyond that disclosed in the labeling.
 They trust that drug manufacturers have produced the product in a safe and consistent way and that their health and safety are protected.
 The market does not distinguish between high- or low-quality drugs, because acceptable quality is presumed to be present.13

 Those familiar with quality-related recalls and GMP-related warning letters understand that this assumption is far from the truth.
 While the sources of quality problems, consequences of poor quality drug products, and the resultant patient impacts have been well documented, a rigorous inquiry into a methodological approach to the resolution of these issues was notably absent until the advent of the discipline of quality risk management.

-The next article in this series will offer a brief history of risk management for pharmaceutical products, expanding upon the evolution of the field of QRM in pharmaceuticals and biopharmaceuticals.
+The next article in this series offers a brief history of risk management for pharmaceutical products, expanding upon the evolution of the field of QRM in pharmaceuticals and biopharmaceuticals.